-Delicious Vanilla Chia Pudding that is rich, creamy, and so easy to make.
+This delicious Vanilla Chia Pudding is rich, creamy, and so easy to make.
 This gluten and dairy free pudding is perfect for a quick breakfast, snack, or treat.
 Try topping it with your favorite fruit, granola, and nut butter!

 I’m not really a sweets for breakfast kind of girl (team savory all the way), but if there is one sweet-ish recipe that I can pretty much always eat for breakfast, it’s chia seed pudding.